EnricoPittini/Two-dimensional-strip-packing-problem/README.md

     │   │   ├── models                      # Directory containing the models solving the problem in CP │   │   ├── rotation_models             # Directory containing the models solving the problem in CP considering rotations │   │   ├── solvers                     # Directory containing the solver configurations for CP
+    │   │   ├── MODELS RECAP.md             # Recap of the CP MiniZinc models
     │   │   └── project_cp.mzp              # MiniZinc CP project
     │   ├── lp
     │   │   ⋮
-    │   │   └── model_*.mod                 # AMPL model solving the problem in LP
+    │   │   ├── model_*.mod                 # AMPL model solving the problem in LP
+    │   │   ├── MODELS RECAP.md             # Recap of the LP AMPL models
+    │   │   └── position_and_covering.py    # Script applying the Position and Covering technique for LP
     │   ├── sat
     │   │   ⋮
     │   │   ├── encoding_*.py               # Encoding solving the problem in LP
+    │   │   ├── ENCODINGS RECAP.md          # Recap of the SAT encodings
     │   │   └── sat_utils.py                # Script containing useful functions for SAT
     │   ├── scripts
     │   │   ├── compare_cp_models.py        # Script to compare the results of CP models on the instances